-The proposal includes six measures: (1) a general interest limitation rule; (2) a provision on exit taxation; (3) an "exemption to credit system switch-over" clause; (4) a general anti-abuse rule; (5) controlled foreign company rules; and (6) a framework against hybrid mismatches which addresses both hybrid entities and hybrid instruments.
+The Directive includes six measures: (1) a general interest limitation rule; (2) a provision on exit taxation; (3) an “exemption to credit system switch-over” clause; (4) a general anti-abuse rule; (5) controlled foreign company rules; and (6) a framework against hybrid mismatches which addresses both hybrid entities and hybrid instruments.
 These measures are discussed in this alert.
-We also give our initial view on the implications of these measures for corporate taxpayers in the United Kingdom.
+We will also give our view on the implications of these measures for corporate taxpayers in Belgium.

-The Directive limits the deduction of net interest expenses to an amount of 30% of the taxpayer’s earnings before net interest, tax, depreciation and amortisation (EBITDA) or up to an amount of €1,000,000, whichever is higher.
+The Directive limits the deduction of “net” interest expenses to an amount of 30% of the taxpayer’s earnings before interest, tax, depreciation and amortisation (EBITDA) or up to an amount of €1,000,000, whichever is higher.
+“Net” interest refers to borrowing costs that exceed interest income or other taxable revenues from financial assets.
 This interest limitation rule is similar to the current German interest limitation rule.
-The aim of this measure is to mitigate the bias against equity financing.
-It might, therefore, result in a shift of debt financing to equity financing.

-The interest deduction limitation rule does not apply to financial institutions and insurance undertakings.
+The interest limitation rule does not apply to financial institutions and insurance undertakings as the Member States could not come to an agreement on specific rules for these sectors.
 In the view of the European Commission this exception should only be temporary.
-We note that based on the current wording of the proposal, the interest deduction limitation rule also applies to stand-alone taxpayers that are not part of a group.

 The deductibility rate is set at the top end of the scale of 10-30% recommended by the OECD.
 Member States are allowed to implement stricter rules.